canonical/candid/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Covered by integration tests
 - [ ] Independent change*

- _* For example, it does not require an sfproxy release before it can be merged._

 ## Test instructions

 <!-- *(optional* Describe any non-standard test instructions and configuration settings. -->